milesisbetterxoxo/FNF-FunkinGoldyEngine-lua/README.md

 2. Follow instructions to install the application properly.
 3. Run `haxelib git discord_rpc https://github.com/Aidan63/linc_discord-rpc` to install Discord RPC.
 4. Run `haxelib git linc_luajit https://github.com/AndreiRudenko/linc_luajit` to install LuaJIT.
 (If you don't want your mod to be able to run .lua scripts, delete the "LUA_ALLOWED" line on Project.xml)
-5. Run `haxelib git MoveOpenFLWindow https://github.com/RafaelOliveira/MoveOpenFlWindow` to install MoveOpenFlWindow.
-It is for modchart functions, yeah.
-If you dont want it, delete the "MODCHART_FUNCTIONS_ALLOWED" line on Project.xml
 6. Run `haxelib git hscript https://github.com/HaxeFoundation/hscript` to install hscript.
 After that, run `haxelib git hscript-ex https://github.com/ianharrigan/hscript-ex` to install hscript-ex.
 (If you don't want your mod to be able to run .hscript scripts, delete the "HSCRIPT_ALLOWED" line on Project.xml)

 You should have everything ready for compiling the game!
 Follow the guide below to continue!